m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 ---
 ![](/closing.jpg)

-Goodnight, sweet princess.
+Goodnight, sweet prince.
 I fear we shall not see her like again.
+The visual of the hatch closing over her face is a powerful one.

 Yet another transition episode, but this time it worked: